Is Torrenting Illegal?

 The Identity Copyright Relationship

 Same goes true for all the publications, e-books, songs, movies, games, software applications, etc. that are available online.
 All the authors, the production companies, the software development companies want their products to be protected against illegal use.
-That’s why they tend to get their products protected via the intellectual property rights laws.
-The copyright or copyright infringement is an important constituent of the intellectual property laws that are accepted globally.
+That’s why they tend to get their products protected via intellectual property rights laws.
+Copyright or copyright infringement is an important constituent of the intellectual property laws that are accepted globally.

-Hence, if any user, who is found guilty of downloading, sharing any copyrighted material via a torrent client, that user is not permissible to use or make alterations in any case, without any prior permission of the owner of that particular product, or without paying royalty to the original owner, is liable to be sued for copyright infringement, under the law.
+Hence, if any user, who is found guilty of downloading, sharing any copyrighted material via a torrent client, that user is not permissible to use or make alterations in any case, without any prior permission of the owner of that particular product, or without paying a royalty to the original owner, is liable to be sued for copyright infringement, under the law.
 And this is why illegal torrenting activities are strictly prohibited over the internet.

-With the booming digital age, there is the danger of people misusing the online freedom.
-To combat this danger, international community has come up with several laws to safeguard the rights of copyright owners.
+With the booming digital age, there is the danger of people misusing online freedom.
+To combat this danger, the international community has come up with several laws to safeguard the rights of copyright owners.

-Every country has its own legal framework with respect to implementation of copyright laws.
+Every country has its own legal framework with respect to the implementation of copyright laws.
 Australia (the Data Retention Law), the United Kingdom (New Net Neutrality Laws), the United States (CISPA Law), are planning to have a codified legal mechanism to counter the threat posed by online pirates.
-Meanwhile, scandinavian countries including Sweden, Lexumburg, Norway, etc. have strict anti-piracy laws already in place.
+Meanwhile, Scandinavian countries including Sweden, Luxembourg, Norway, etc. have strict anti-piracy laws already in place.
 It may be the case that a torrenting is deemed illegal in a country, while in another country, that particular torrent client is deemed absolutely legal.
 Hence, the legality of a torrent client also depends on the jurisdiction of a particular country as well.